 28 Nov Extreme Weather and Extreme Roof Damage From 2018

-As we head into the holiday season and wrap up 2018, this is the perfect time of year to take a look back and reflect on the year we’re leaving behind.
+Roof damage was a big deal in 2018 and as we head into the holiday season and wrap up 2018, this is the perfect time of year to take a look back and reflect on the year we’re leaving behind.
 One thing we can pretty much all agree on from 2018 is that it was filled with extreme weather events and extreme, costly damage.
 This damage was suffered by people all across the United States and around the world.
 Homes were flooded, damaged, and unfortunately, in some cases, completely destroyed.
 In today’s blog, we’re taking a look back at the year and taking a closer look at severe weather, the impact it had on buildings and structures, and how we might be able to decrease the amount of damage with new innovations in construction looking to 2019.

 Rain and Hail